Table of Contents[Hide][Show]

 All fats and oils are some combination of saturated, monounsaturated, and polyunsaturated fatty acids.

-It is full of natural antioxidants, like Vitamin E, which defend your cells and tissues from free radical damage.
-It has healing and anti-inflammatory effects, stimulates bile flow (important for the digestion of fats and for avoiding constipation), stimulates liver and pancreatic enzymes, has anticancer effects, as well antibacterial and antiviral properties.
+It is full of antioxidants, like natural Vitamin E, which defend your cells and tissues from free radical damage.
+It has healing and anti-inflammatory effects, stimulates bile flow (important for the digestion of fats and for avoiding constipation), stimulates the production of liver and pancreatic enzymes, has anticancer effects, as well antibacterial and antiviral properties.
 It’s been shown to improve brain cell maturing and function.

 It doesn’t have much in the way of the two essential fatty acids…which shows there are other components that are important besides Omega-3 and Omega-6…such as beta carotene, chlorophyll, squalene, phytosterols, triterpenic substances, etc.